TimesysGit/meta-timesys/README.md

 ### CVE Manifest

-The Vigiles CVE Scanner creates and sends a manifest describing your build to the LinuxLink Server.
+The Vigiles CVE Scanner creates and sends a manifest describing your build to the Vigiles Server.
 This manifest is located at

 ```sh
 $ readlink vigiles/core-image-minimal-cve.json